Text by CLOT Magazine

 Giulia shares that with Ecofutures they hope to create a local-global dialogue, network and showcase of artists, theorists and activists working to produce change through anti-patriarchal and decolonial perspectives.
-They also want those who come to their programme to challenge their own identities and decentre the ideas they have of themselves as ‘humans’ in relation to ‘non-human’ others.
+They also want those who come to their programme to challenge their own identities and decentre their ideas of themselves as ‘humans’ in relation to ‘non-human’ others.

 The festival will mix ecological debate with digital media and queerness angle.
 When asked why she thinks is relevant to bring this cross-disciplinary approach and reflection about nowadays, Giulia responds that by employing a range of media, the artists present both current and future depictions of human/non-human interconnections within the ecological landscape that we inhabit.
 Some of the artists are doing so through queer strategies, such as, by deconstructing the presumed fixity of our identities in order to allow for a less anthropocentric way of relating to geology, climate, plants, animals and other entities.

-Some of this artist include Micha Cardenas, who will be showing Redshift & Portalmetal which tells the story of Roja, whose planet’s environment is failing, forcing her to travel to other worlds.
-The project takes the form of an online, interactive game, including film, performance and poetry; Pinar Yoldas, with MOTHERGOD , where she engineers a speculative future, with gene editing technologies like CRISPR.
-Mary Magic and The Molecular Queering Agency is a live participatory performance using urine worship, hormone oxygen masks, and audiovisual projection while Quimera Rosa will showcase Trans*Plant, a transdisciplinary project that urges us to develop a non-hierarchical approach towards nature, therefore rejecting altogether Western anthropocentric binaries that separate man/woman, white/non-white, straight/queer, science/witchcraft, normal/abnormal.
+Some of these artists include micha cárdenas, who will be showing Redshift & Portalmetal, which tells the story of Roja, whose planet’s environment is failing, forcing her to travel to other worlds.
+The project is an online, interactive game, including film, performance and poetry; Pinar Yoldas, with MOTHERGOD , where she engineers a speculative future with gene editing technologies like CRISPR.
+Mary Magic and The Molecular Queering Agency is a live participatory performance using urine worship, hormone oxygen masks, and audiovisual projection.